Post Digital Colours – Regional Edition

 This series is inspired by the flooding that occurred in southern Thailand in 2025.
 Interpreting the event through layered compositions of submerged homes, scattered objects, and drifting forms, the works transform a moment of crisis into a contemplative visual narrative.
 The scenes evoke both loss and stillness, where devastation coexists with a sense of endurance and hope.

 Panuwat Kamdee (b.
-1999), also known as Pay, also known as Pay, is an artist from Lamphun, Thailand, currently pursuing a Master’s degree in Visual Arts at Silpakorn University, Bangkok.
+1999) is an artist from Lamphun, Thailand, currently pursuing a Master’s degree in Visual Arts at Silpakorn University, Bangkok.
+Working with natural pigments and whimsical illustrative elements, his practice reflects a deep passion for Thai myths, legends, and narratives.
 Since 2020, he has actively participated in exhibitions and art projects, and in 2021 was awarded a creative art scholarship from the Statesman Foundation General Prem Tinsulanonda.
-His practice is rooted in a deep passion for Thai myths, legends, and narratives, expressed through a distinctive painting style using pastel techniques that produce soft, smooth tones and a warm, approachable character.

 Alongside this, the work Phanuwat represents prosperity, hope, and the beginning of a journey.
 The child wearing a lion head embodies youth, growth, and the nurturing of inner strength.
 Under this gentle light, each step forward is no longer a simple movement, but a stride carried by courage, energy, and hope—reminding us that every journey begins with belief.

-Central to his practice is the idea of “intervals” between image, object, and meaning.
+Fundamental to his practice is the idea of “intervals” between image, object, and meaning.
 By placing mundane materials within compositions informed by symmetry, geometry, and baroque lighting, these objects exist in a state of in-betweenness—both familiar and estranged.
 Drawing from frameworks such as appropriation and deconstruction, Thanakan treats objects as carriers of memory that, once displaced, lose their original function while gaining new interpretive possibilities.
 His works invite slow looking, where silence, duration, and ambiguity shape the viewer’s experience.

 In this work, he explores the tension between digital artificiality and material authenticity.
 Referencing Woman with a Parasol, the composition layers visual histories—from Renaissance order to Baroque drama—while mimicking the aesthetics of print and pixelation.
 Rather than revisiting the past, the work reflects a contemporary visual condition shaped by screens, where history is encountered as reproduction.
 The figure becomes a vessel of accumulated images, traversing centuries of beauty while preserving them against time’s erosion.